lucasmerat/liri/README.md

 # Liri Bot

 ## Description
 Liri is a command line application that takes requests and returns results from a variety of APIs.
+Each command is styled to look like the branding of the service it is pulling data from.
 Created for UT Bootcamp week 9.

 ## Technologies used
 - [Axios](https://www.npmjs.com/package/axios)